Licenses + Permits for Animals + Pets

-Overland Park licenses and permits many animals in the city in order to make sure our neighborhoods, residents, and pets are as safe and healthy as possible.
+Overland Park issues licenses and permits for many animals in the city to ensure our neighborhoods, residents and pets are as safe and healthy as possible.

-Residents receive a permanent, renewable pet tag, rather than getting a new tag each year.
+Residents receive a permanent, renewable pet tag rather than a new one each year.

 Use the City’s online permitting portal, ePLACE, to apply for and renew pet licenses.